 How to Use Fibonacci Retracement?

-First developed by mathematician Leonardo da Pisa in the early 1200s, the Fibonacci sequence is a famous, widely-applied numeric device.
-It is primarily expressed by the “golden ratio,” which is a staple of modern geometry, algebra, and physics.
+The Fibonacci sequence is a famous, widely applied numeric device first developed by Italian mathematician Leonardo da Pisa in the early 1200s.
+It is primarily expressed by the “golden ratio,” a staple of modern geometry, algebra, and physics.

-As it pertains to the financial markets, the golden ratio is applied via many forms of the Fibonacci indicator.
+When it comes to financial markets, the golden ratio is applied via many forms of the Fibonacci indicator.
 One of the most famous is the Fibonacci retracement tool.

 What are Fibonacci Numbers?

 From a mathematical standpoint, Fibonacci numbers are integers that are the sum of their preceding two numbers in the Fibonacci sequence.
-The progression is as follows: 0,1,1,2,3,5,8,13, 21, 34, 55, 89, 144, 233, and so on.
-If you divide any two Fibonacci numbers (after 3), you get a value that approaches the golden ratio of 1.6180.
+The sequence unfolds like this: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, and it goes on.
+Here’s a fascinating twist: when you divide any two successive Fibonacci numbers (beyond 3), the result inches closer to the golden ratio of 1.6180.
 While there is a bit more to the discussion than this, let’s keep things simple for now!

 The golden ratio is the basis for the application of the Fibonacci sequence within forex trading.
-In fact, every forex Fibonacci trading strategy is related to the golden ratio in one form or another.
+Every forex Fibonacci trading strategy is related to the golden ratio in one form or another.
 Now, let’s talk about the most popular: Fibonacci retracement tools.

 What are Fibonacci Retracement Levels?

-Within the realm of forex trading, Fibonacci levels (aka “tools”) come in several shapes and sizes.
+These Fibonacci tools aren’t one-size-fits-all; they come in various shapes and sizes, each with its unique role.
 Among the most popular Fibonacci tools are expansions, spirals, and retracements.
 While the others certainly have positive attributes, many a forex trading strategy is based on the most famous Fibonacci tool: the Fibonacci retracement level.

-Fibonacci retracement levels are considered a predictive technical indicator that works on basic price action theory.
-The assertion maintains that after price begins a new trend direction, it often returns – or retraces – proportionally before resuming in the original direction.
-By applying Fibonacci ratios to a directional move in price, one is able to contextualize market behavior in three ways:
+Based on basic price action theory, Fibonacci retracement levels are considered a predictive technical indicator.
+The assertion maintains that after the price begins a new trend direction, it often returns – or retraces – proportionally before resuming in the original direction.
+By applying Fibonacci ratios to a directional move in price, one can contextualize market behavior in three ways:

 • 38%